saifeemustafaq/mentorship/cohort_1/hiteshnikam2107@outlook.com/hitesh_nikam_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 > # This blog is part of the **[Cloudyman Mentorship Program](https://t.co/78sRvCvYiO?amp=1)** under the mentorship of *[Mustafa Saifee](https://www.linkedin.com/in/saifeemustafaq/)*

 ## Date: May 12, 2020
-> Today I learned about Cloud Computing.
+> Today I learned about Cloud Computing and using github.

 # 1.What is *cloud computing*?